codecodeio/magento-docker-local-development/README.md

 docker-compose build
 ```

-\*Any time you change your dockerfile you need to re-run build.
+\*Any time you change your Dockerfile you need to re-run build.
 Use --no-cache to be sure it rebuilds everything from scratch.

 ### Start the Docker Containers